ftdi-rs/libftd2xx/README.md

 println!("Device information: {:?}", info);
 ```

+This crate is just a wrapper around the FTD2XX driver; I2C, SPI, and GPIO
+examples using the [`embedded-hal`] traits can be found in
+[`ftd2xx-embedded-hal`].

 ### One-time Linux Setup
 To access the FTDI USB device as a regular user you need to update the
 [udev] rules.